vercel/next.js/docs/api-reference/next/server.md

 - `redirect()` - Returns a `NextResponse` with a redirect set
 - `rewrite()` - Returns a `NextResponse` with a rewrite set
 - `next()` - Returns a `NextResponse` that will continue the middleware chain
-- `json()` - A convenience method to create a response that encodes the provided JSON data

 ```ts
 import { NextResponse } from 'next/server'